anniebritton/anniebritton/README.md

 ### **Graduate Researcher @ Johns Hopkins Hydroclimate Research Group | M.S.
 Student in Environmental Sciences and Policy | 2x NASA DEVELOPer**

-👋 My name is Annie Britton and I'm an applied environmental scientist passionate about digging into Earth science data to explore questions about our planet.
+👋 My name is Annie Britton and I'm an environmental scientist passionate about digging into Earth science data to explore questions about our planet.

 🛰️ I'm currently working on a NASA-funded project using Earth observations to improve methods available for estimating the health damages of extreme weather events.